NabajeetBarman/GamingHDRVideoSET/README.md

 ## Download Link:

 Currently GamingHDRVideoSET is available only on a per-request basis.
-If you are interested, please email Nabajeet Barman (n.barman@kingston.ac.uk, h2o.is.water@gmail.com) to obtain the link to download the dataset.
+If you are interested, please email Nabajeet Barman (Nabajeet.Barman@kingston.ac.uk, h2o.is.water@gmail.com) to obtain the link to download the dataset.

 ## YouTube